zealoct/m_dot_linux/README.md

 mConfig
 =======

 my config files of some common tools

+## bin
+Portable binaries

 ## Smali
 some scripts for easy packing/unpacking for android apps(.apk) using Smali, these scripts are written by Naizheng